PhysikaTeam/PhysIKA-old/README.md

 Physika
 =======

-A physics engine that a couple of guys and me plan to develop.
+A physics engine that a couple of guys and I plan to develop.